guyguy2001/txircd/docs/oper-permissions.md

-info-shuns                | Shun                      | Allows an oper to view the shuns STATS type. info-uptime               | StatsUptime               | Allows an oper to view the uptime STATS type. servernotice-connect      | ServerNoticeConnect       | Allows an oper to set usermode +s on themselves and grants permission for local connect notices. servernotice-oper         | ServerNoticeOper          | Allows an oper to set usermode +s on themselves and grants permission for oper notices. servernotice-quit         | ServerNoticeQuit          | Allows an oper to set usermode +s on themselves and grants permission for local quit notices. servernotice-remoteconnect| ServerNoticeRemoteConnect | Allows an oper to set usermode +s on themselves and grants permission for remote connect notices.
+info-shuns                | Shun                      | Allows an oper to view the shuns STATS type. info-uptime               | StatsUptime               | Allows an oper to view the uptime STATS type. servernotice-connect      | ServerNoticeConnect       | Allows an oper to set usermode +s on themselves and grants permission for local connect notices. servernotice-links        | ServerNoticeLinks         | Allows an oper to set usermode +s on themselves and grants permission for server link notices. servernotice-oper         | ServerNoticeOper          | Allows an oper to set usermode +s on themselves and grants permission for oper notices. servernotice-quit         | ServerNoticeQuit          | Allows an oper to set usermode +s on themselves and grants permission for local quit notices. servernotice-remoteconnect| ServerNoticeRemoteConnect | Allows an oper to set usermode +s on themselves and grants permission for remote connect notices.